 Now, instead of placing ads in newspapers, they're telling you to send out emails and post on Facebook and Twitter.

-In Ways To Avoid Scams I warn people looking for online jobs against paying any kind of sign up or admin fees.
+In my 13 Ways To Avoid Work From Home Scams post I warn people looking for online jobs against paying any kind of sign up or admin fees.

-The Federal Trade Commission states that under no circumstances should anyone be forced to pay a fee in order to obtain a job.
+The Federal Trade Commission states that under no circumstances should anyone be forced to pay a fee in order to obtain work.

 If Copy And Paste was legit then you'd never have to pay to promote them.

-The creators of this scheme (who we know absolutely nothing about by the way!) make out like this is the easiest ever way to make $300 a day.
+The creators of this scheme (who we know absolutely nothing about by the way!) make out this is the easiest way to make $300 a day.

 They give you email templates you can use to spam people's inboxes.